Karpooram: Production

 Karpooram was directed by C. N. Shanmugham, who also wrote the screenplay.
 It was produced by V. T. Arasu under Shashti Films.
 Cinematography was by Vinodhan, and the editing by Govindaswami.

 Soundtrack

-The soundtrack of the film was composed by D. B. Ramachandra and were lyrics written by Vidvan V. Lakshmanan, Mayavanathan & Poovai Senguttuvan.
+The soundtrack of the film was composed by D. B. Ramachandra and were lyrics written by Vidwan Ve.
+Lakshmanan, Mayavanathan & Poovai Senguttuvan.

 Release and reception

 Karpooram was released on 9 December 1967.
 Kalki appreciated the film for its dialogues and cast performances.
 It won the Filmfare Award for Best Tamil Film.